College Factual by our College Data Analytics Team

 Schools for a Master's Highly Focused on Human/Medical Genetics Major in the New England Region

-This year’s “Schools for a Master’s Highly Focused on Human/Medical Genetics Major in the New England Region” ranking analyzed 2 colleges that offered a degree in human/medical genetics.
-That schools that top this list have a program in human/medical genetics in which the largest percentage of students at the school are enrolled.
+For this year’s “Schools for a Master’s Highly Focused on Human/Medical Genetics Major in the New England Region” ranking, we looked at 2 colleges that offer a degree in human/medical genetics.
+This a ranking of the schools where the largest percentage of students has enrolled in human/medical genetics.

 Rankings by Degree Other Award Levels